 Prior to joining the Department of Energy, Dr. Majumdar was the Almy & Agnes Maynard Chair Professor of Mechanical Engineering and Materials Science & Engineering at University of California–Berkeley and the Associate Laboratory Director for energy and environment at Lawrence Berkeley National Laboratory.

-Dr. Majumdar is a member of the National Academy of Engineering and the American Academy of Arts and Sciences.
+Dr. Majumdar is a member of the US National Academy of Engineering and the American Academy of Arts and Sciences.
 He served as the Vice Chairman of the Advisory Board of US Secretary of Energy, Dr. Ernest Moniz, and was also a Science Envoy for the US Department of State with focus on energy and technology innovation in the Baltics and Poland.
-He is a a member of the International Advisory Panel for Energy of the Singapore Ministry of Trade and Industry.
-He serves as an advisor to Envision Energy, Breakthrough Energy Ventures, First Light Fusion, and the New Energy Group of Royal Dutch Shell.
+He is a member of the International Advisory Panel for Energy of the Singapore Ministry of Trade and Industry.
+He serves as an advisor to Envision Energy, Breakthrough Energy Ventures, First Light Fusion, the New Energy Group of Royal Dutch Shell and Lime Rock New Energy.
 He is a member of the Board of Directors of Cyclotron Road and the Electric Power Research Institute.

 Dr. Majumdar received his bachelor's degree in Mechanical Engineering at the Indian Institute of Technology, Bombay in 1985 and his Ph.D. from the University of California, Berkeley in 1989.